 Restaurants & Bars in Santorini

 Selene.
 Inside Katikies Garden Resort, at a historic building formerly housing a Catholic monastery in Fira, it serves inventive Greek gourmet and Greek wine pairings.
 Giorgos Hatzigiannakis and his Selene Restaurant are names connected, like no other, with the rediscovery and promotion of the culinary treasures of Santorini.
-For summer 2021, the restaurant is pleased to announce its new collaboration with Michelin-star Corfiot-Italian chef Ettore Botrini who will transform the local fine ingredients into contemporary dishes, evolving the gastronomic scene of the island.
-In the passage of the Selene restaurant to its new era — on its 35th-year milestone — “I meet with the man I always admired to take and continue, his vision, with respect to his course and work,” Mr. Botrini remarks.
+Back in the summer of 2021, the restaurant announced its collaboration with Michelin-star Corfiot-Italian chef Ettore Botrini who transforms the local fine ingredients into contemporary dishes, evolving the gastronomic scene of the island.
+In the passage of the Selene restaurant to its new era — on its 35th-year milestone — “I meet with the man I always admired to take and continue, his vision, with respect to his course and work,” Mr. Botrini remarked.
 Sounds like a match made in heaven!

 Aktaion.
 Operating since 1922 under 3 generations of the same family and with the current owner filling the cute traditional space with his own artworks, this historic restaurant serves still the same delicious dishes.
 Santorinian dishes like fava, korkosela (eggs with fresh tomato and green bell pepper), Santorinian salad with codfish, octopus with fava and sweet capers, the historic Santorini tomato balls, chloro cheese of Santorini, skordomakarona (pasta with garlic), and moussaka in the oven, and a range of options with meat and seafood plus various daily specials, and wines from the island’s historic vineyards accompany in the most tasteful way the view to the world-acclaimed caldera of Santorini.